spettersson/splunk4patientprivacy/data_guide.md

 The first step is to understand the structure of your logs, specifically:

-- ❓ **Structured vs. Unstructured**: Is the log format JSON, XML, CSV, or free-text (.log, .txt)
+- ❓ **Structured vs. Unstructured**: JSON, XML, CSV, or free-text (.log, .txt)
-- ❓ **Single-Line vs. Multi-Line**: Does each event fit on a single line, or does it span multiple lines
+- ❓ **Single-Line vs. Multi-Line**: Whether indiviual log records are made up of a single line or if they span multiple lines
 - ❓ **Event Delimiter**: How do you know where a new log record starts? (e.g., `\n` for new lines, timestamps, or a specific keyword)
 - ❓ **Timestamp Format**: What format does the timestamp use? (e.g., `2025-01-01T00:00:00.000000Z`, `2023-01-01 00:00:00.000`)

----

 #### **2. Event Line-Breaking**